curityio/workshop-dotnet-openid-connect-client/README.md

 ### Assignment 3
 Fill in the the missing data for the revoke request.
-When the assignment is done, you wont get an error from the revoke request.
+When the assignment is done, you won't get an error from the revoke request.

 ### Assignment 4
-Call th api with a invalid token, i.e. revoked.
+Call the api with a invalid token, i.e. revoked.
 Use the token to call an api, and when the response from the API is 401 Unauthorized; refresh the access token and try again.
 Expect a successful response.

 ### Assignment 5
 Revoke the refresh_token token.
-Expect both the refresh toen and access token to be invalidated.
+Expect both the refresh token and access token to be invalidated.

 ### Assignment 6
-Get the the configuration of the client by deriving the address from the issuer name Update the endpoint configuration from the metadata object.
+Get the the configuration of the client by deriving the address from the issuer name.
+Update the endpoint configuration from the metadata object.

 ### Assignment 7
 Call the jwks uri and cache the keys (in Application State)